-Coverage shall be provided for fluoride varnish applications performed in the RHC to recipients from under 21 years of age based on medical necessity.
-Fluoride varnish applications will be reimbursed when performed in the RHC by:
+Coverage shall be provided for fluoride varnish applications performed in the RHC to recipients from six months through five years of age.
+Fluoride varnish applications may be covered once every six months per Medicaid recipient when performed in the RHC by:

-- The appropriate dental providers;
+- The appropriate dental providers,

-- Physicians;
+- Physicians,

-- Physician assistants;
+- Physician assistants,

-- Nurse practitioners;
+- Nurse practitioners,

-- Registered nurses; or
+- Registered nurses, or

-- Licensed practical nurses; or
+- Licensed practical nurses.

-- Certified medical assistants.

 All participating staff must review the Smiles for Life training module for fluoride varnish and successfully pass the post assessment.
-All staff involved in the varnish application must be deemed as competent to perform the service by the RHC and be practicing within the licensed practitioner's scope of practice.
+All staff involved in the varnish application must be deemed as competent to perform the service by the RHC.